 - 34. The default expectation is that all business on the unreserved agenda will be published for access on the University's website behind single sign-on.
 Where items of business are not deemed appropriate for publication, for the reasons set out under Categories and treatment of business above, the reasons for withholding publication will be recorded and reviewed by Council on an annual basis. - 35.
 A schedule of the regular items of Council's business for the academic year will be made publicly available on Council's website after Council's first scheduled meeting in Michaelmas term.
 The schedule will be updated at least termly as business progresses. - 36.
 A copy of the Council agenda, edited as necessary in the opinion of the Registrar, will be posted on Council's website behind single sign-on by the Saturday morning immediately preceding the Council meeting (subject to appropriate variation where a meeting is held on a day other than Monday).
 The principal items of non-confidential business will be flagged on Council's publicly available webpage for each meeting. - 37.
 A brief note of Council's decisions and copies of the papers relating to Council's unreserved business, (with confidential and restricted items redacted), will be posted on Council's website behind single sign-on within a week of the relevant meeting. - 38.
-Copies of the unreserved minutes, as confirmed by Council (with confidential and restricted items redacted), will be made publicly available on Council's website within a week of the meeting at which those minutes are confirmed. - 39.
-Notwithstanding, but being mindful of, the degree of confidentiality of items of business: - 39.1 the Vice-Chancellor has discretion to report to Congregation and the wider University on the business of Council as she deems appropriate; and - 39.2 after each scheduled meeting, a summary of the principal items of Council business with links to further information on Council's website will be published on the staff gateway. - 40.
-At its meeting, Council may decide to alter either the agenda that has been posted on the website, or, as set out in paragraph 22, the designation or position within the agenda of any of the papers that are due to be posted on the website following the meeting.
-It may, for example, amend the designation of confidentiality, such that a previously 'confidential' paper may subsequently be given an open designation and posted on the website (or vice versa); or an item categorised as being reserved business may be moved to unreserved business and the associated paper, if it does not otherwise retain its confidential designation, therefore be posted on the website (or vice versa).
+Copies of the unreserved minutes, as confirmed by Council (with internal and confidential items redacted), will be made publicly available on Council's website within a week of the meeting at which those minutes are confirmed. - 39.
+Notwithstanding, but being mindful of, the degree of confidentiality of items of business: - 39.1 the Vice-Chancellor has discretion to report to Congregation and the wider University on the business of Council as she deems appropriate; and - 39.2 after each scheduled meeting, a summary of the principal items of Council business with links to further information on Council's website will be published on the staff gateway.